blackferncreations/germankeycut/README.md

 3. **Developing manuscript**
    Broader intellectual context and work in progress.

-Where there is ambiguity about GermanKeyCut itself, the current public interface takes precedence.
+Where there is ambiguity about GermanKeyCut or the work presented through it, the current public interface takes precedence.

 ---